 Limitation of Liability Act

 The Limitation of Liability Act of 1851, also known as the Limitation Act, or the Shipowner’s Limitation of Liability Act of 1851, is a statute that allows the owner of a vessel to have any damage claims arising from a maritime casualty to be limited to only the value of the vessel and the freight earned at the end of the voyage.
 In other words, under this concept, the shipowner is entitled to limit his liability for maritime claims up to a maximum sum — regardless of the actual amount of the claims.
 The law was originally passed 169 years ago, before the Civil War, to help protect America’s burgeoning shipping industry by reducing some of the financial risk shipowners took when they sent their ships into unpredictable waters.
+Learn more about our Maritime & Boating Accident practice.

 The Limitation Act applies to all types of marine vessels both commercial and private — from oceangoing cargo ships to riverboats to personal watercraft, and only losses that occur on navigable waters are covered by the Limitation Act.